 I wake the next morning to sunlight streaming through the wooden shutters.
 My balcony view is of a frangipani-fringed pool sparkling under a cerulean sky.
 Down the staircase and along wide, high-ceilinged corridors, the sun from the huge French windows pouring over tiled floors and potted ferns, I reach Le Phnom 1929, the hotel’s French bistro, which presents a generous buffet breakfast of eastern and western dishes along with ice buckets of champagne (should the mood take you) and plenty of fresh juices.
 I sit outside on the colonnaded verandah overlooking the hotel lawns, contemplating my coffee and the day ahead.

-Further amenities include a spa and a gym and the concierge team offer various tours of the city.
+Further amenities include a spa and a gym and the concierge team offers various tours of the city.

 As the sun sinks in the evening, the Elephant Bar beckons.
 This stunning, colonial-style space is decorated with historical photographs recording the hotel’s storied past and stunning elephant murals on the ceilings.
 It also offers the widest selection of gins in the city which are presented on an antique table along with multiple mixers and dried spices and fruits.
 As a Raffles property, there’s a riff off the group’s famous Singapore Sling and the award-winning barman is kept busy mixing multiple fruity Phnom Penh Slings.
 My recommendation, however, would be the Jacqueline Kennedy-inspired Femme Fatale.